hammerjs/hammer.js/README.md

 time, so multi-user became possible.**

 ## Getting Started
-Hammer is still easy to use.
+Hammer is easy to use.
 Just create an instance and bind the events.
-By default it supports all the standard gestures you would expect.

 ````js
 var mc = Hammer(myElement);